Mu-Gee/git-config_-_git-ssh-setup/README.md

 > ED25519 key fingerprint is SHA256:+DiY3wvvV6TuJJhbpZisF/zLDA0zPMSvHdkr4UvCOqU.
 > Are you sure you want to continue connecting (yes/no)?

-3. Verify that the fingerprint in the message you see matches GitHub's public key fingerprint.
-If it does, then type yes:
+3. Verify that the fingerprint in the message you see matches [GitHub's public key fingerprint.](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints "GitHub's SSH key fingerprints, public key fingerprints can be used to validate a connection to a remote server.")If it does, then type yes:

 > Hi USERNAME!
 You've successfully authenticated, but GitHub does not
 > provide shell access.